alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 ## How many samples do we need ?

-Samples are used ultimately to estimate the expected risk.
+Samples are used ultimately to estimate the risk.
 This is done in two ways:

 - By integrating the PPF.
 - By directly averaging the risk of each sample.

 When computing the $\Bemd{AB;c}$ criterion we use the first approach.
 During calibration we compare this with $\Bconf{AB}$, which uses the second approach.
-When computing $\Bconf{AB}$, we ideally use enough samples to reliably determine which of $A$ or $B$ has the highest expected risk.
+When computing $\Bconf{AB}$, we ideally use enough samples to reliably determine which of $A$ or $B$ has the highest risk.

-In the figure below we show the expected risk as a function of the number of samples, computed either by constructing the PPF from samples and then integrating it (left) or averaging the samples directly (right).
+In the figure below we show the risk as a function of the number of samples, computed either by constructing the PPF from samples and then integrating it (left) or averaging the samples directly (right).
 We see that models only start to differentiate at 4000 samples, and curves seem to flatten out around 20000.

 The takeaway from this verification is that a value `Linf=16384` should be sufficient for the calibration.
 Higher values might make $\Bconf{}$ estimates still a bit more accurate, but at the cost of even longer integration times.